430058Mauger1/Unit-13-2022/doc/design/stakeholders 2.md

 | contact us              |   &#9745;   |    x    |    x         |      x             |     x                   |     x  |       x   |    x        |

 # test plan
-to test my website i will make sure all my links, Embeded videos, buttons and interactive features work, to do thi once my website has been completed i will use all interactive features an record the result. my predicted result will be that everything works as planned.
+To test my website i will make sure all my links, Embeded videos, buttons and interactive features work, to do thi once my website has been completed i will use all interactive features an record the result. my predicted result will be that everything works as planned.

 ## link results